So you love walking around? Green things? Clambering over rocks bigger than a jock’s ego?

 Hvar Island is a famous coastal getaway not too far from Split — a quick ferry ride will put you there in under two hours.
 The Adriatic beauty speaks for itself here with its rugged coasts, hidden beaches, and gleaming seas.

-The Milna Coastal Walk starts at the harbour in Hvar Town, following a paved coastal walkway along to Mustado Bay.
-It should take you around half an hour and there’s an eatery where you can stop for refreshments.
+The Milna Coastal Walk starts at the harbour in Hvar Town, following a paved coastal walkway along Mustado Bay.
+The coastal section should take you around half an hour, and there’s an eatery where you can stop for refreshments.
 A beach as well, if you’re in for a quick dip.

 - Difficulty: Moderate